fingerfen/WES_Short_Variant_and_CNV_Pipeline/README.md

   * ID is the sample id
   * Heart_Phenotype is either 0 or 1 (int).
 0 is controlled group, 1 is cases group
   * This table will get accessed to separate the Controlled from Cases group
+- **.bed**
+  * **Put this BED file in the sqlite database above**
+  * File that stores CNV discovery results from your desired method (SNPs array, WGS, WES)
+  * SHOULD ALREADY BE FILTERED
+  * Columns should be: ` chr, start, end, ID`
 - **.fasta/.fa**
   * Reference file that you used for Short Variant Discovery
 - **.fasta.fai**
   * Indexed file for the reference file
+- **project_summary.txt**
+  * A simple text file with a few line describing what the project is about
+- **temp.anno, temp2.anno, temp3.anno**
+	- These are the 3 scripts files used by **vcfanno** to annotate the SNP data.
+	- **IF run on Respublica or CHOP server**
+		- Then nothing need to be modified in these files
+	- **IF run on non-CHOP server**
+		- Then these temp.anno, temp2.anno, temp3.anno files need to be modified a bit.
+		- Access each of these file to provide the accurate information on the location of these files listed below:
+			- ExAC.r0.3.sites.vep.tidy.vcf.gz
+			- cadd_v1.3.vcf.gz
+			- ESP6500SI.all.snps_indels.tidy.v2.vcf.gz
+			- clinvar_20170130.tidy.vcf.gz
+			- clinvar_20160203_noUnicode.tidy.vcf.gz
+			- HGMD_PRO_2016.1_hg19.vcf.bgz
+			- dbsnp137.coding.variants.sift.prediction.bed.gz
+			- rvis.hg37.primary.bed.gz
+## These files are provided in the repository
+- **go_def.txt**
+	- Gene Ontology definitions
+- **human_GO.txt**
+	- Gene Ontology - Human Gene pairs
+- **mp_def.txt**
+	- Mammalian Phenotype definitions
+- **human_MP.txt**
+	- Mammalian Phenotype - Human Gene pairs
+- **hg19_genes.bed**
+	- Info on chromosome, gene start and end location
+- **rare_disease.lua**
+	- Lua file for the annotation step

 # Operation Instruction